 Washington State recently adopted large sweeping climate actions which will help in reducing the emissions in our four-county region.
 These actions include a new low carbon fuel standard, a cap-and-invest program, the WA Clean Energy Transformation Act, a future ban on new internal combustion engines by 2035, and many more.

 Our Agency has also been working to further reduce air pollution on a local scale.
 With our Diesel Solutions program, we partner with private and government organizations to reduce diesel exhaust.
 Through our wood stove replacement program, and continuing to ensure wood heating burn ban compliance, we’ve seen levels of wood smoke come down in our region over the years.
 We continue to pursue other opportunities to lower air pollution in the region, including greenhouse gas reductions.

-We are currently developing the more detailed summary for 2021, but you can refer to the 2020 data summary.
+We are currently developing the more detailed summary for 2022, but you can view the detailed 2021 Data Summary.